Hack42/plt2tek/README.md

-Convert plt (which can be exported from Inkscape) to tektronix 40xx vector input.
+Convert plt files (which can be exported from Inkscape) to tektronix 40xx vector input.

-Runs on [Node.js][http://nodejs.org/] (`apt-get install nodejs` or similar).
+Runs on [Node.js](http://nodejs.org/) (`apt-get install nodejs` or similar).
 Install via npm:

     $ npm install plt2tek -g